Which is best for you?

 • Lower acquisition cost (even when well-optioned)

-• Faster delivery and lower price
+• Faster delivery and lower acquisition price

-• Excellent U.S. parts availability
+• Excellent U.S. parts availability and dealer support

 • Highly trailerable (one of its strongest advantages)